 AB Cap Fund, Inc. (the "Company") is registered under the Investment Company Act of 1940 as an open-end management investment company.
-The Company, which is a Maryland corporation, operates as a series company comprised of 13 portfolios currently in operation.
+The Company, which is a Maryland corporation, operates as a series company comprised of 12 portfolios currently in operation.
 Each portfolio is considered to be a separate entity for financial reporting and tax purposes.
 This report relates only to the AB FlexFee US Thematic Portfolio (the "Fund"), a diversified portfolio.
-The Fund has authorized issuance of Class A, Class B, Class C, Advisor Class, Class R, Class K, Class I, Class Z, Class T, Class 1, and Class 2 shares.
+On August 23, 2021, the Fund's name was changed from AB FlexFee US Thematic Portfolio to AB Sustainable US Thematic Portfolio.
+The Fund has authorized issuance of Class A. Class B, Class C, Advisor Class, Class R, Class K, Class I, Class Z, Class T, Class 1, and Class 2 shares.
 Class A, Class B, Class C, Class R, Class K, Class I, Class Z, Class T, Class 1, and Class 2 shares have not been issued.
 Advisor Class shares are sold without an initial or contingent deferred sales charge and are not subject to ongoing distribution expenses.
 All 11 classes of shares have identical voting, dividend, liquidation and other rights, except that the classes bear different distribution and transfer agency expenses.
 Each class has exclusive voting rights with respect to its distribution plan.
 The financial statements have been prepared in conformity with U.S. generally accepted accounting principles ("U.S. GAAP"), which require management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities in the financial statements and amounts of income and expenses during the reporting period.
 Actual results could differ from those estimates.
 The Fund is an investment company under U.S. GAAP and follows the accounting and reporting guidance applicable to investment companies.
 The following is a summary of significant accounting policies followed by the Fund.